 Maps, guides, certificates and merchandise

-Yes – you can get one from Visit Kent - follow this link to the Visit Kent website, and complete the order form.
+Yes – you can get one from Explore Kent - follow this link and complete the questionnaire.

 There aren’t currently any videos of the North Downs Way.

 How to add information to the Trail map

 Anyone can add information to the website.
 We hope that people who have enjoyed the National Trails will want to share their good experiences and that businesses will promote their services by adding information to the map.